 In 2020, the Court of Appeal issued a Notice – COVID-19 – Electronic Hearing Procedural Information requiring all non-lawyer participants in electronic hearings, including self-represented parties, to sign an undertaking in which they agree not to record and rebroadcast court proceedings.
 The undertaking appears on the Court of Appeal website when logging into live proceedings:

 BY JOINING THIS PROCEEDING, I AGREE TO THE FOLLOWING UNDERTAKING:

 I understand that, in keeping with the open-court principle of Canada’s justice system, I can view this proceeding but, to protect the integrity of Court proceedings, I undertake and agree not to record or rebroadcast in any manner the Court proceeding.
 I acknowledge that if I breach this promise and agreement, I may be subject to legal sanction, including proceedings for civil contempt of court.

-The Court of Queen’s Bench’s Etiquette Guide similarly requires clients and self-represented parties to sign an Undertaking and Agreement of Non-Lawyer in which they commit to not recording or rebroadcasting their court proceedings.
+The Court of King’s Bench’s Etiquette Guide similarly requires clients and self-represented parties to sign an Undertaking and Agreement of Non-Lawyer in which they commit to not recording or rebroadcasting their court proceedings.

 Counsel are not required to provide similar undertakings when appearing in court, as they are bound by their own rules of conduct.